 If a staff member at my clinic tests positive to coronavirus (COVID-19), should all other staff be required to self-quarantine?

-Health and aged care workers need to quarantine themselves for 14 days only if they have come into close contact with a confirmed case of coronavirus (COVID-19) or if they have otherwise been told to do so by the Department of Health or their delegate – this includes some large health services..
+Health and aged care workers must quarantine, usually for 14 days, if they have come into close contact with a confirmed case of coronavirus (COVID-19) or if they have otherwise been told to do so by the Department of Health or their delegate – this includes some large health services..

 Health and aged care workers can still go to work if they have only directly cared for confirmed cases while using appropriate PPE properly.
 See Healthcare workers guidelines and resources.

 Further advice on coronavirus (COVID-19) and when clinicians can and cannot work see Help and support for healthcare workers page.